meteorrn/meteor-react-native/companion-packages/meteorrn-local/README.md

 *sort (default: null):* Specifies a sort method to maintain documents by

 *disableDateParser (default: false):* Disables the default behavior when parsing the stringified collection of automatically converting date strings into JS dates

+**Properties:**
+A `Local.Collection` is a local Mongo Collection that exposes the following additional properties

+*loadPromise (Promise):* A promise that resolves when the local data has been inserted into the collection.
+While this will typically only take a few hundred milliseconds, if you have UI that depends on the local data, you may want to use this promise in your loading flow.

 ### Compatability
 This package takes advantage of observe and local collections, added in `@meteorrn/core@2.0.8`.